 The styling of the 1957 Corvette was largely unchanged, however the performance vastly improved.
 In 1957 the new Corvette took a giant stride forward with the introduction of the new Ramjet Fuel Injection.
 This was at the time, the most advanced performance feature ever offered on an American production engine.
-The Ramjet Fuel Injection, an efficient constant flow system that eliminates the carburetor, delivering fuel directly to the cylinders for instantaneous accelerator response, greater overall fuel economy, higher low-speed torque and smoothness, ease of starting and overall improvement of engine performance, was sensational.
+The Ramjet Fuel Injection, an efficient constant flow system that eliminated the carburetor, delivered fuel directly to the cylinders for instantaneous accelerator response, greater overall fuel economy, higher low-speed torque and smoothness, ease of starting and overall improvement of engine performance, was sensational.
 In one bold stroke the 1957 Chevrolet Corvette provided a new dimension of driving pleasure.

 For The First Time In Automobile History- ONE H.P.
 For Every Cubic Inch

 Now with Fuel Injection, the 283-h.p. senior engine in the Corvette line attained a milestone in American Automotive history- one horsepower for every cubic inch.
 In fact, all four Corvette engines had been increased to 283 cubic inches of displacement.
 The other three basic Corvette engines were the standard 220 h.p.
 V8, the 245 h.p. twin four-barrel V8 and the 250 h.p.
 V8 with Fuel Injection.